neilberkman/clippy/README.md

 ## Real-World Examples

-### 📸 Screenshots & In-Memory Content
+### Screenshots & In-Memory Content

-The killer app: Handle clipboard content that has no file path.
+Handle clipboard content that has no file path.

 ```bash
 # Take a screenshot (Cmd+Ctrl+Shift+4), then process it: